tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 What counts as an invasive tree in Florida?

 Invasive trees are non-native species that spread aggressively and cause ecological or economic harm.
-In Florida, lists and assessments (like FISC and UF/IFAS resources) help flag high-impact species and watch-list species.
+In Florida, lists and assessments such as FISC and UF/IFAS help flag high-impact species and watch-list species.

 Where can I verify whether a tree is invasive in my area?

 Start with UF/IFAS plant profiles and the Florida Invasive Species Council list, then check local extension or land manager guidance.
-If you’re unsure, report with photos and ask for confirmation before removing or transporting plant material.
+If you are unsure, report with photos and ask for confirmation before removing or transporting plant material.

 Should I cut an invasive tree down immediately?

-Small seedlings can often be removed promptly, but many invasive trees resprout after cutting.
+Small seedlings can often be removed quickly, but many invasive trees resprout after cutting.
 For medium-to-large trees, use species-specific guidance and plan follow-up monitoring.

 What’s the biggest control mistake in Florida?

-Cut-and-walk.
-In warm climates, resprouting can be aggressive — and storms can spread seed/fruit.
+Cut and walk away.
+In a warm climate, resprouting can be aggressive, and storms can spread seed and fruit.
 Successful control usually means correct timing, careful disposal, and at least one follow-up visit.